finnhodgkin/learn-phoenix-todo-example/README.md

 end
 ```

-The call to `create_todo/1` needs to be changed to `create_todo/2` with user
+The call to `create_todo/1` also needs to be changed to `create_todo/2` with
-details as the second argument:
+user details as the second argument:

 ```elixir
 def create(conn, %{"todo" => todo_params}) do